agritheory/edgewise/readme.md

 If you've read this far you know that you should use a virtual environment and you should do that however you like.
 But you should do it.
 For development this project uses Pipenv until something better comes along, which has probably already happened.

 ## Developing with Edgewise
+Have a look at [the roadmap](./roadmap.md), which is about as useful as a streetmap of Boston.

 ### Examples
 Examples are available in the examples folder.
 Some of these will be covered in the tutorial documentation.

 If you're considering integrating this library into a framework or project, please consider contributing your changes and/or add an example implementation to the test suite so that breaking changes can be discovered before they mess up your project.

 ## Dependencies and Tooling
-For production code this project uses `attrs`, `python-dotenv` and the edgedb python client.
+For production code this project uses `attrs`, `python-dotenv` and the EdgeDB python client.
 For testing and development: `pipenv`, `black`, `pytest` (and several plugins), and `ipython`.
 Please refer to the Pipfile for more information.

 ## Contributing